-There are some bitcoin mining pools that charge fees while others do not.
+Some bitcoin mining pools charge fees, while others do not.
 The fees incurred may range from 0% and can rise as high as 4% off the total reward.

 Reliability and Security

-When looking for a bitcoin mining pool, it is very important to select one that will not steal your funds or is vulnerable to being hacked, causing you to lose your earnings.
+When looking for a bitcoin mining pool, selecting one that will not steal your funds or is vulnerable to being hacked, causing you to lose your earnings, is very important.

-It is highly recommended to opt for established bitcoin mining pools that have a solid track record.
-A good idea would be to read user reviews to get an idea of what other people have to say about any particular one.
+Opting for established bitcoin mining pools with a solid track record is highly recommended.
+A good idea would be to read user reviews to understand what others say about any particular one.

-When miners want to join a pool, they have the option of regular daily payments or getting paid once a block has been solved by that pool.
+When miners want to join a pool, they have the option of regular daily payments or getting paid once that pool has solved a block.
 You must decide how you would like to get paid before signing.

 Rewards On Offer

-In order to understand how the rewards from bitcoin mining pools operate, we must know how shares work.
+We must know how shares work to understand how the rewards from bitcoin mining pools operate.

 In a nutshell, shares refer to units that enable pool owners to accurately calculate each miner’s contribution to the total hashing effort.

 When miners operate through a mining pool, they will receive shares in proportion to their contribution towards solving a block.
-They get paid by the mining pool in accordance with the number of shares that they have received for their efforts.
+They get paid by the mining pool following the number of shares they have received for their efforts.

 With the PPS payment option, miners who earn shares can receive a payout at any stage of the hashing process.

-This enables them to receive payment for the shares that they receive irrespective of whether the block has been solved or not during their participation.
-The share rate is usually a fixed amount and is known well in advance.
+This enables them to receive payment for the shares they receive, irrespective of whether the block has been solved.
+The share rate is usually fixed and is known well in advance.

 Miners do, however, have to incur high fees charged by mining pool owners to compensate for paying out regularly.

-This payment option is similar to the PPS option, where miners can submit shares in the period of block finding.
-Miners that have greater hashing power together with more experience have the ability to submit more shares.
+This payment option is similar to the PPS option, where miners can submit shares during block finding.
+Miners with greater hashing power and more experience can submit more shares.

-Once a block has been found, the pool pays each miner in accordance with the shares that they have received.
+Once a block has been found, the pool pays each miner according to the shares they have received.

-As opposed to a fixed rate, the share value received by each miner is equivalent to the block rewards divided by the total share number that was submitted by all miners solving that block.
-In essence, the more miners that are solving that block leads to lower share values for each miner.
+As opposed to a fixed rate, the share value received by each miner is equivalent to the block rewards divided by the total share number submitted by all miners solving that block.
+In essence, more miners solving that block leads to lower share values for each miner.

 With the score-based payment option, miners are discouraged from pool-hopping.
-Each miner’s contribution is calculated with their mining time and hashing power that results in a “scoring hash rate” score.
+Each miner’s contribution is calculated with their mining time and hashing power, resulting in a “scoring hash rate” score.

-When miners remain in the pool for a longer period, they achieve greater scores, and the value of their shares increases.
+When miners remain in the pool for longer, they achieve greater scores and the value of their shares increases.

-Once a miner stops mining, they get smaller scores with the value of their shares diminishing accordingly.
+Once miners stop mining, they get smaller scores, with the value of their shares diminishing accordingly.

 Miners are typically rewarded once a block is solved.